 As part of the We Fish As One campaign, the Angling Trust is pleased to announce it is working with Sport England to help connect inactive people from priority groups with local, community angling projects.
 Thanks to a funding award though Sport England’s Together Fund, the Angling Trust is looking to invest in community projects that target the following groups;

 - Lower socio-economic groups

 - Disabled people

 - People with long-term health conditions.

-The Angling Trust has been awarded £150,000 that it will be investing directly in community projects that help get more people fishing from the groups highlighted above.
+Following an initial award of £150,000, The Angling Trust has been awarded an additional £75,000 to invest directly in community projects that help get more people fishing from the groups highlighted above.

 The Angling Trust is inviting applications from community groups best placed to engage the priority groups.
 We are looking to support the delivery of events and activities that support groups to develop an ongoing angling habit rather than a simple ‘taster’ session.

 Importantly, we will be looking to support projects that can demonstrate sustainability and will not be reliant on this funding in future years.